Last updated on August 7th, 2023

 However, if we consume too many fatty and sugary foods, our triglyceride levels can become too high, which may increase the risk of many medical problems, one of them being diabetes.

-Keep reading this article to learn what are triglycerides, problems caused by high triglyceride levels, their normal range, why triglyceride levels increase, and how to reduce them.
+Keep reading this article to learn what are triglycerides, the problems caused by high triglyceride levels, their normal range, why triglyceride levels increase, and how to reduce them.

-What Are The Problems Caused By High Triglycerides?The Problems Caused By High Triglycerides
+What Are The Problems Caused By High Triglycerides?

-High triglycerides in blood can lead to various health problems.
+High triglycerides in the blood can lead to various health problems.
 Some common issues caused by elevated triglycerides include:

 Heart Disease